-As the newest member of the Project Outreach Team, Lisa has developed a strong passion for JEA's construction projects.
+Lisa has a passion for JEA's construction projects.
 She takes quality care of the customers she serves by effectively communicating upcoming projects, and quickly taking action in handling complaints and finding amicable resolutions.
 "I try to put myself in the customer's position and relate with them as best I can," Lisa said.
 "I know firsthand that construction work can be disruptive and cumbersome at times, but it's necessary for improving our city's infrastructure, and that makes it all worthwhile."

 Lisa, a Jacksonville native, takes an active role in volunteering in the community.
 She especially has a heart for our city's waterways and taking action to preserve our pristine Floridan aquifer.
 She participates in river and beach clean-ups, tree planting, and much more.
 "It's so important to keep our beaches and waterways clean, and leave only our footprints when we enjoy them," she said.
 "Our beaches and waterways are what make Jacksonville such a beautiful and unique city."

 For Lisa one of the most rewarding parts of her job is assisting with the community coordination efforts for the newest Septic Tank Phaseout program.
 This program features JEA in partnership with the City of Jacksonville to eliminate many of the failing septic tanks and wells in the City.
 "Not only will this help improve the cleanliness of our waterways by eliminating failing septic tanks, but it will also help improve the quality of life for our customers by offering improved drinking water," Lisa said.